castroian/castroian.github.io/index.md

 My broad interests can be distilled into the three following areas:

 1. Data science as a tool for social good 📊
-1. Accessibility in data and computer science education 💻
+1. Accessibility in data & computer science education 💻
-1. Information policy (privacy, freedom of speech, and freedom of press) ⚖️
+1. Information law & policy (privacy, freedom of speech, and freedom of press) ⚖️

 Currently, I work as a data science fellow at the UC Berkeley Social Sciences Data Lab ([D-Lab](https://dlab.berkeley.edu/)), a graduate student instructor in the Department of Psychology, and a [CalNERDS](https://calnerds.berkeley.edu/) affiliate studying diversity in STEM.
 In the past, I have interned at the Internet Education Foundation for the [Congressional App Challenge](https://www.congressionalappchallenge.us/), ran an [overnight scholarship recruiting program](https://rohp.berkeley.edu/) for the UC Berkeley Financial Aid & Scholarships Office, and taught at the [Division of Computing, Data Science, and Society](https://data.berkeley.edu/).